RaminHAL9001/haskell-exercises/Calculator.md

   this should fail because ".123" is not a valid literal number, nor is it a valid label.

-* `parseChoice parseLabel parseLiteral " 123 abc"` should return `[]`
+* `parseChoice parseLabel parseLiteral " abc 123"` should return `[]`
-  because the input string begins with whitespace and neither `parseLabel` nor `parseLiteral` should return a successful result.
+  because the input string begins with whitespace followed by a label, and neither `parseLabel` nor `parseLiteral` should return a successful result.

 #### 3.5.1.
 Rewrite `dropWS` as a `ReadS` type function.
 The new `dropWS` function should never fail (never return an empty